npryce/adr-tools/README.md

         adr init doc/architecture/decisions

     This will create a directory named `doc/architecture/decisions` containing the first ADR, which records that you are using ADRs to record architectural decisions and links to [Michael Nygard's article on the subject][ADRs].

+    If you want your ADR files in AsciiDoc instead of Markdown, use the `-t adoc` option.

+        adr init -t adoc doc/architecture/decisions

 2. Create Architecture Decision Records